Skip to main content

 What are your options?

-If you are a U.S. person (e.g., U.S. citizen, green card holder, or tax resident):
+- If you are a U.S. person (e.g., U.S. citizen, green card holder, or U.S. tax resident), follow these steps:

-✔️ If you are already working with us to file through the Streamlined Procedures (SP), we will prepare a formal letter (Preparer certification letter) for your bank once your SP package is ready, confirming your tax compliance.
+3. We will prepare a formal "Preparer certification letter" for your non-U.S. bank once your SP package is ready, confirming your tax compliance.

 What if you ignore the FATCA letter?